wkd48632/ST2/README.md

 - Redis
 - OS Filesystem
 - Apache Kafka
+- VS Code(runnable with 'code' command on python os.system)

 ## Dictionary
 - The Greate One: Universe.
 Everything whether you know it or not, whether it is decided or not.